stewartlord/contrast/README.md

 ## To Do

-- Add another theme and a way to switch themes
 - Add persistent config (preferences)
 - Fix growing list of reproducible bugs
 - Clean-up code (start using modules)